-\begin{remark} A linear time-invariant system (LTI) with quadratic outputs can be immersed into a higher dimensional LTV system \cite{LTI_quadratic_outputs, LTI_range_navigation}.
-In general, if the system dynamics becomes dependent on $t$, taking the Lie derivative of the quadratic output along system dynamics will not terminate after finite steps, preventing the immersion.
-The above proposition works thanks to the anti-symmetric structure of $\omega_t$.
-Hence, we provide a valuable example of a successful immersion of an LTV system with quadratic outputs. \end{remark}
+\begin{remark} A linear time-invariant system with quadratic outputs can be embedded into a higher-dimensional LTV system \cite{LTI_quadratic_outputs, LTI_range_navigation}.
+In general, if the system dynamics become time-varying, the embedding fails.
+Proposition~\ref{proposition::range_immersion} holds due to the skew-symmetric structure of $\omega_t^\times$.
+Hence, we provide a valuable example of a successful embedding of an LTV system with quadratic outputs. \end{remark}

-When considering non-biased immersible two-frame systems with range measurements, our observer is realized in the same manner as in Proposition~\ref{proposition::tfg_stability_non_bias} with the modification that the Kalman filter for the immersed system should be designed for \eqref{eq::ltv_range_immersion}.
+For non-biased embeddable two-frame systems with range measurements, our observer is implemented with the Kalman filter for the embedded system designed for \eqref{eq::ltv_range_immersion}.
 In addition to the rank condition on $D$, global exponential stability is achieved if the Kalman observer for \eqref{eq::ltv_range_immersion} is uniformly observable.
-This does not hold without further assumptions as in Proposition~\ref{proposition::tfg_stability_non_bias}.
+This does not hold without further assumptions, as in Proposition~\ref{proposition::tfg_stability_non_bias}.
 Detailed observability analysis for \eqref{eq::ltv_range_immersion} is beyond the scope of the present paper.